 University of Geneva

-Steven J. BARELA is currently an Assistant Professor at the Global Studies Institute and a member of the law faculty at the University of Geneva.
+Steven J. BARELA is currently a Senior Research Fellow at the Global Studies Institute and a member of the law faculty at the University of Geneva.
 He has taught at the Korbel School of International Studies at Denver University, and lectured for l’Université Laval (Québec), Sciences Po Bordeaux, UCLA and the Geneva Academy of International Humanitarian Law and Human Rights.

 He began his university education of Spanish language, literature and culture in the United States, leading him to study in Madrid and Valladolid, Spain.
 Next, his scholastic career continued in Paris, France (French language, art and culture), Albuquerque, New Mexico (Latin American Studies) and Mexico D.F., Mexico (Spanish language, art and literature).